Rocco-Jenson/ENSC-100W-Automated-Hellys/README.md

 # ENSC-100W Design Lab Automated-Helly's

 SFU ENSC 100W Group project
-Code and Circuit Design for Automated Heely’s
+Code and Circuit Design for Automated Helly’s

-For our ENSC 100W Design Lab project, my task was to design and implement the code and circuit for the Automated Heely’s.
+For our ENSC 100W Design Lab project, my task was to design and implement the code and circuit for the Automated Helly’s.
 The electronics system uses an Arduino Nano 33 BLE microcontroller, an Electronic Speed Controller (ESC), and an ESC-compatible battery to control the motor speed and direction.

 Key Features of the System: